gustwindjs/gustwind/README.md

 ## HTML validation

 Gustwind exposes HTML validation directly through its Node integration.
-Use `gustwind-node --validate --input ./build` to validate an existing build, or `gustwind-node --build --validate` to make validation part of the build itself.
+Use `gustwind --validate --input ./build` to validate an existing build, or `gustwind --build --validate` to make validation part of the build itself.

 The same capability is also available through the published Node API, so integrations built on top of Gustwind can validate generated output without shelling out to a separate tool.